-6 - Principles
+5 - Principles

-The UK GDPR is based on data protection principles that our Trust must comply with.
-The principles say that personal data must be:

-- Processed lawfully, fairly and in a transparent manner - Collected for specified, explicit and legitimate purposes - Adequate, relevant and limited to what is necessary to fulfil the purposes for which it is processed - Accurate and, where necessary, kept up to date - Kept for no longer than is necessary for the purposes for which it is processed - Processed in a way that ensures it is appropriately secure
+- 5.1 The UK GDPR is based on data protection principles that our Trust must comply with.
+The principles say that personal data must be: - Processed lawfully, fairly and in a transparent manner - Collected for specified, explicit and legitimate purposes - Adequate, relevant and limited to what is necessary to fulfill the purposes for which it is processed - Accurate and, where necessary, kept up to date - Kept for no longer than is necessary for the purposes for which it is processed

+Processed in a way that ensures it is appropriately secure.

-7 - Policy Statement
+6 - Policy Statement

-- 7.1 This policy meets the requirements of: - UK General Data Protection (UK GDPR) the EU GDPR was incorporated into UK legislation, with some amendments, by The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2020 - Data Protection Act 2018 (DPA 2018) - 7.2 It is based on guidance published by the Information Commissioners Office (ICO) on the UK GDPR. - 7.3 Where the Trust estate uses biometric data it meets the requirements of the Protection of Freedoms Act 2012 when referring to our use of biometric data. - 7.4 Where the Trust uses CCTV it also reflects the ICO's guidance for the use of surveillance cameras and personal information. - 7.5 In addition, this policy complies with regulation 5 of the Education (Pupil Information) (England) Regulations 2005, which gives parents the right of access to their child's educational record.
+- 6.1 This policy meets the requirements of: - UK General Data Protection (UK GDPR) the EU GDPR was incorporated into UK legislation, with some amendments, by The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2020 - Data Protection Act 2018 (DPA 2018) - 6.2 It is based on guidance published by the Information Commissioners Office (ICO) on the UK GDPR. - 6.3 Where the Trust estate uses biometric data it meets the requirements of the Protection of Freedoms Act 2012 when referring to our use of biometric data. - 6.4 Where the Trust uses CCTV it also reflects the ICO's guidance for the use of surveillance cameras and personal information. - 6.5 In addition, this policy complies with regulation 5 of the Education (Pupil Information) (England) Regulations 2005, which gives parents the right of access to their child's educational record. - 6.6 In addition, this policy complies with our funding agreement and articles of association.

-8 - Procedure
+7 - Procedure

-8.1 Lawfulness, fairness and transparency
+7.1 Lawfulness, fairness and transparency

-We will only process personal data where we have 1 of 6 'lawful bases' (legal reasons) to do so under data protection law (see appendix 3):
+We will only process personal data where we have 1 of 6 'lawful bases' (legal reasons) to do so under UK data protection law (see appendix 3):

-- 1. The data needs to be processed so that the Trust can fulfil a contract with the individual, or the individual has asked the Trust to take specific steps before entering into a contract - 2.
-The data needs to be processed so that the Trust can comply with a legal obligation - 3.
-The data needs to be processed to ensure the vital interests of the individual or another person i.e. to protect someone's life - 4.
-The data needs to be processed so that the Trust, as a public authority, can perform a task in the public interest or exercise its official authority - 5.
-The data needs to be processed for the legitimate interests of the Trust (where the processing is not for any tasks the Trust performs as a public authority) or a third party, provided the individual's rights and freedoms are not overridden - 6.
-The individual (or their parent/carer when appropriate in the case of a pupil) has freely given clear consent
+- 1. The data needs to be processed so that the Trust can fulfil a contract with the individual, or the individual has asked the Trust to take specific steps before entering into a contract. - 2.
+The data needs to be processed so that the Trust can comply with a legal obligation. - 3.
+The data needs to be processed to ensure the vital interests of the individual or another person i.e. to protect someone's life. - 4.
+The data needs to be processed so that the Trust, as a public authority, can perform a task in the public interest or exercise its official authority. - 5.
+The data needs to be processed for the legitimate interests of the Trust (where the processing is not for any tasks the Trust performs as a public authority) or a third party, provided the individual's rights and freedoms are not overridden. - 6.
+The individual (or their parent/carer when appropriate in the case of a pupil) has freely given clear consent.

-For special categories of personal data, we will also meet 1 of the special category conditions for processing under data protection law:
+For special categories of personal data, we will also meet 1 of the special category conditions for processing under

+UK data protection law: